boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/google-sheets.md

 2. Create a service account if needed.
 3. Enable "Google Sheets API" (refer to Google documentation for comprehensive instructions).
 4. Generate credentials:
-   - Navigate to IAM & Admin in the console's left panel, then select Service Accounts.
+   - Go to IAM & Admin in the console's left panel, then choose Service Accounts.
-   - Identify the service account you intend to use, and click on the three-dot menu under the "Actions" column next to it.
+   - Locate the service account you plan to use, and click the three-dot menu under the "Actions" column next to it.
    - Create a new JSON key by selecting "Manage Keys" > "ADD KEY" > "CREATE".
    - Download the ".json" file containing the necessary credentials for future use.